akhimismail/novapay-churn-analysis/README.md

 **Domain:** FinTech · Customer Analytics · Revenue Intelligence

 ---
+## Executive Summary

+NovaPay lacked visibility into the financial impact of customer churn and the customer segments driving revenue loss.

+Using PostgreSQL, Excel, and Power BI, I analyzed 7,043 customer records to quantify revenue exposure, identify high-risk customer segments, and develop data-driven retention strategies.

+### Key Results

+- Identified a 26.5% customer churn rate
+- Quantified $139K monthly recurring revenue at risk
+- Found month-to-month customers churn at nearly 14x the rate of two-year contract customers
+- Identified a potential $28K monthly revenue recovery opportunity through targeted retention initiatives

+---

 ## Business Problem

 NovaPay Financial Technologies is a digital payments startup serving 7,000+ customers across subscription-based financial products.
 The business had no clear picture of who was leaving, why they were leaving, or what it was costing them.

-**I focused on three core questions:**
+**I focused on three business-critical questions:**

-1. How bad is our churn problem, and what is it costing us?
+1. What level of revenue exposure is customer churn creating?
-2. Which customer segments are at highest risk?
+2. Which customer segments contribute most to revenue loss?
-3. What should we do about it?
+3. Which retention initiatives offer the greatest business impact?

 ---

 ## Dataset

-- **Source:** IBM Telco Customer Churn Dataset (via Kaggle)
+- **Source:** IBM Telco Customer Churn Dataset (Kaggle)
+Note: The dataset was rebranded as NovaPay Financial Technologies to simulate a realistic FinTech customer retention engagement.
 - **Size:** 7,043 customers · 21 features
 - **Key fields:** Tenure, contract type, monthly charges, payment method, churn label
 - **Rebranded as:** NovaPay Financial Technologies for portfolio context